nlasheras/aoc-2022/README.md

 ### Day 12

 Today should have been much easier, but stumbled against the problem a long while until I realized that the `PriorityQueue` was not getting me the elements (it was returning them from higher value of priority to lower).
 For the second part a brute force A* is able to get the solution in under a second.

+### Day 13

+Today was one of the days were half of the challenge is parsing and the other half is implementing the logic.
+The trick of using a recursive enum to implement it was possible in Rust, so that helped a lot.
+I opted for taking shortcuts in the solution, since I couldn't figure out the proper way of finding the sub slices (after getting the starts I took the time to figure it out).
+Also when doing part 2 I realized that my *compare* function was equivalent to `cmp::PartialOrd`, so I switched the solution to be a implementation it.
+The unit tests have been a great help during the parsing and initial implementation, since I could easily isolate the problem pairs and debug them step by step to find the problem in logic.